Michael Rupert

 Michael John Rupert (born October 23, 1951, Denver, Colorado) is an American actor, singer, director and composer.
-In 1968 he made his Broadway debut in The Happy Time as Bibi Bonnard for which he received a Tony Award nomination and the Theater World Award.
-He originated the role of "Marvin" in the William Finn musicals March of the Falsettos and Falsettoland.
+In 1968, he made his Broadway debut in The Happy Time as Bibi Bonnard for which he received a Tony Award nomination and the Theater World Award.
+Later, he starred as the title role in Pippin for three years on Broadway starting in 1974.
+He originated the role of Marvin in the William Finn musicals March of the Falsettos, Falsettoland and Falsettos.
+In 2007, he originated the role of Professor Callahan in the Broadway cast of Legally Blonde.
 Rupert has been the nominee and recipient of several Tony and Drama Desk awards.
+He won a Tony for his performance in Sweet Charity in 1986.

 Early life

 At 16 years old, Rupert made his Broadway debut in 1968 in Kander and Ebb's The Happy Time as the young Bibi Bonnard.
 His performance earned him the 1968 Theater World Award and his first Tony Award nomination for Featured Actor in a Musical.
 At the 22nd Tony Awards, Rupert performed "The Happy Time" and "A Certain Girl" from The Happy Time alongside his castmates Robert Goulet and David Wayne.
 He returned to California after The Happy Time, and appeared in local theater while in high school.
 During this time he appeared in the Disney film The Computer Wore Tennis Shoes and as Gery in the 1975 film adaptation of A Boy and His Dog.